ermin-sakic/sdn-automated-bootstrapping/README.md

 |------------|-------------|
 | <img src="figures/hsw_seq.png" width="350"> | <img src="figures/hhc_seq.png" width="350"> |

-Details on both designs are presented in the attached ACM SOSR publication.
+Details on both designs are presented in the [attached ACM SOSR publication](https://www.researchgate.net/publication/339052342_Automated_Bootstrapping_of_A_Fault-Resilient_In-Band_Control_Plane).

 ## Usage

+By default, the provided configuration realizes the introduced HHC approach (no reliance on RSTP) and it does so in a local environment, i.e., all controller instances and switches are instantiated in separate network namespaces in the local host.
+In case you want to run network emulation or the controller remotely, or you want to establish a cluster of controllers, adjust the configuration scripts in the ```sdn-demo``` and ```emulated-topology``` directory correspondingly.

 ### Build Tools:
 - OpenJDK 8